 It’s all about the (proxy) package size

-This is one of the most difficult questions you can ask.
-How many IPs should you get?
+One of the most challenging questions you can ask: How many IPs should you get?

 There isn’t a right or wrong answer.
 But there is one rule that you should keep in the back of your head: shoe-selling websites ban IPs by the range.
 That means that when they detect abusive behavior from one IP, they will back the whole subnet (range) of that IP.

 In other words, if some of your sneakers proxy IPs are from the same range as another user’s IPs and the later abuses one of his, then you should expect all your IPs from the same subnet to be blocked as well.

 That’s why using proxies for sneakers is a trade-off.
 You either get a cheaper package with a few IPs (10, 50 proxies) or a whole subnet package (250 IPs).

 It all boils down to your risk tolerance and budget.

 3 Key features of best sneaker proxies

 Setup-wise, most proxies are almost identical, you get an IP address, its PORT number and the authentication details.